crs4/notredam/src/dam/kb/tinykb/doc/source/intro.rst

        power of SQL, avoiding excessive ``JOIN`` usage.

 TinyKB provides a developer-friendly API which hides its SQL machinery.
-Under the hood, Python metaprogramming and other run-time features are used to dynamically generate modules and classes, thus offering a transparent mapping to the underlying knowledge base.
+Under the hood, `SQLAlchemy`_, Python metaprogramming and other run-time features are used to dynamically generate modules and classes, thus offering a transparent mapping to the underlying knowledge base.

 TinyKB is integrated (and distributed with) `NotreDAM`_, but it could be easily readapted into a stand-alone product (NotreDAM-specific parts